← Back to projects

 Partnering with a UX researcher

 Next, I partnered with our user experience researcher to run a heuristic study.
-I even had to get my hands dirty and code to update a reference user interface we would use in this study.
+I even coded the frontend for a reference user interface we would use in this study.

 We hosted two two-hour meetings where we took turns interacting with the reference user interface while going through specific scenarios a user would go through in the lifecycle.
 Then we wrote sticky notes on Miro, talking about things we liked and didn't like, things that seemed to give us problems.
 We also spoke to a few users from within Fidelity who use this product, asking questions and gaining insights from them.